immutable/contracts/audits/random/202403-threat-model-random.md

 ### Accounts with CONTROL_ADMIN Role on SourceAdaptorBase Contract

-Accounts with CONTROL_ADMIN role
+Accounts with CONTROL_ADMIN role could change the configuration of the off-chain random source.
+This might compromise the integrity of the random source.

-TODO
-could change the off-chain source to a deterministic sequence that they controlled.
-They could set the delay to 30 seconds, making games less responsive.
-They could add games to the list of off-chain random consumers, providing game studios with free access to a feature which might otherwise be charged for.
-They could remove games from the list of off-chain random consumers, depriving game studios of higher quality random numbers.
-They could add all games to be off-chain consumers and change the off-chain source to a deterministic sequence that they controlled.
-Exploiting this attack surface requires compromising the administrative accounts with the RANDOM_ADMIN roles.

 ## Upgrade and Storage Slots